TUM.ai Neurogenesis Toolkit

 - Click "Segment + Classify"

-- Classification: Nearest-centroid classifier assigns cell types
+- Classification: Nearest-centroid classifier assigns cell types based on learned centroids

 Output

-- 🟣 Astrocytes (magenta boxes)
+- Astrocytes (magenta)

-- ⚫ Dead Cells (gray boxes)
+- Dead Cells (gray)

 Supported Image Formats